Gallery

 overlaid

-Top left panel hue: ° or select from colour picker
+Top left panel hue: ° or select top left panel from colour picker

 Brightness 0-255